Image Texture Node

 Cycles Only Only for Open Shading Language.
-Use cubic interpolation when scaling up and linear when scaling down, for a better performance and sharpness.
+Use cubic interpolation when scaling up and linear when scaling down, for better performance and sharpness.

-Will repeat the image horizontally and vertically giving tiled-looking result.
+Repeat the image horizontally and vertically (tiling).

 Clip to the original image size and set all the exterior pixels values to transparent black.

 Type of image (Single Image, Movie…).
 See Image Settings.

 How many frames of the Movie-type image (video) to play.
 Past this point, the video will be paused (unless Cyclic is enabled).

 If you want to play the whole video, you can click Match Movie Length in the Image Editor’s Sidebar, then copy the Frames from there to the node.

 Scene frame at which the video should start playing.